Endpoint Services, Jamf Pro, Customizing the Jamf Pro Dashboard

 - Smart groups (computers, mobile devices, and users)

 Once added, widgets appear on your Dashboard.
 Clicking a widget heading takes you directly to the corresponding object in Jamf Pro for more detail.
+Clicking the count of a widget will take you directly to the corresponding list of applicable computer and device objects.

 Example Dashboard Widget Use Cases